kyma-project/busola/README.md

 This mode has no hot-reload feature so it's not designed for the development.
 Hovewer, it gives you the ability to run Busola in a few seconds with one command.

-To run Busola in the `npx` mode from the latest release you have to provide `KUBECONFIG` environment variable pointing to a valid KUBECONFIG file, then type `npx @kyma-project/busola@latest` in your terminal.
-That's it, your default browser should open Busola within a few seconds.
+To run Busola in the `npx` mode from the latest release:

+1. Provide the `KUBECONFIG` environment variable pointing to a valid KUBECONFIG file.
+2. Type `npx @kyma-project/busola@latest` in your terminal.

+Your default browser should open Busola within a few seconds.

 ## Installation